Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Results and Discussions

 Figure \ref{fig4} shows the comparison among models using the $[f\sigma_8](z)$ data and the GPs reconstruction along with its predictions at 1$\sigma$ and 2$\sigma$ CL over the redshift range $z$ $\in$ [0.0, 2.0].
 The left panel displays the models based on GR, while the right panel presents the models based on MG.
 As can be seen, the MG-based models qualitatively perform slightly better than the GR-based one, as they tend to follow the reconstructed $[f\sigma_8](z)$ curve more closely, remaining consistently within the 1$\sigma$ CL.
 On the other hand, the cosmological model with dynamic dark energy in the CPL parametrization, $\omega_0\omega_a$CDM, is the only model that slightly departs from the 2$\sigma$ CL in the interval $0.3 \lesssim z \lesssim 0.6$, while still remaining within the 1$\sigma$ - 2$\sigma$ CL in the rest of the redshift range in analysis.

 An illustrative comparison is presented in Figures~\ref{fig2}, \ref{fig3}, and \ref{fig4}, which allows us to check the consistency of MCMC fits without favoring any specific model.
 However, it is important to emphasize that these comparisons with GPs reconstructions do not account for the complexity of the models, which involve different numbers of free parameters.
 Naturally, increasing the number of free parameters can make it easier for a model to fit the data, potentially giving a misleading impression of agreement.
-Therefore, to ensure a fair and objective comparison among models, it is necessary to return to the MCMC results and apply statistical tools, such as the Akaike Information Criteria(AIC)~\citep{Akaike1974}, which penalizes model complexity.
+Therefore, to ensure a fair and objective comparison among models, it is necessary to return to the MCMC results and apply statistical tools, such as the Akaike Information Criterion (AIC)~\citep{Akaike1974} and the Bayesian Information Criterion (BIC)~\citep{Schwarz1978}.

 The $\chi^2$ statistic is suitable for identifying the best-fitting parameters within a model, but is not suitable for comparing models with different numbers of parameters, as lower $\chi^2$ values can be achieved by increasing the model complexity.
 A more robust comparison can be made using the Akaike Information Criterion~\citep{Akaike1974}, which penalizes models with more free parameters.
 The numerical AIC is computed as